Porsche 911 (997): GT3 (2010–2012)

 The updated Porsche 911 GT3 was unveiled at the 2009 Geneva Motor Show, and became available in Europe starting in May, and in the US starting in October.
 The car now featured vents between the tail lights, a larger rear wing with "3.8" lettering on either side of the wing to denote the increase in engine displacement, forged pistons, lightweight valves and hollow camshafts in order to make the engine light weight, a special 6-speed manual transmission was the only transmission option with shorter gear ratios in order to feed optimum power to the rear wheels.
 Total downforce was doubled, and for the first time stability control was offered to help less experienced drivers.
 The new 3.8-litre flat-6 engine was now rated at 435 PS at 7,600 rpm and 317 lbft at 6,250 rpm with a maximum engine speed of 8,500 rpm.
 The sport mode when activated, delivers an additional 14.7 lbft of torque to the rear wheels.

 Equipment

 The GT3 and GT3 RS were developed by Porsche's Motorsport Division in Weissach.
 Sales began in September 2009 for all regions except China.
 Features included titanium double exhaust pipes, carbon fibre rear spoiler lip (Gurney flap) and rear lid ram air scoop, carbon fibre front above bumper air outlet and rear-view mirrors, aluminium 19in forged alloy wheels made specifically for the car with central locking nuts.
 The GT3 was available with Michelin Pilot Sport Cup tyres having a size of 235/35-19 at the front and 305/30-19 at the rear.
-A roll cage and a fire extinguisher was optional in the UK.
+A roll cage and a fire extinguisher were optional in the UK.